haircommander/enhancements/keps/sig-node/2371-cri-pod-container-stats/README.md

 Below is the proposed strategy for doing so:

-1. The Alpha release will focus solely on `/stats/summary` endpoint, and `/metrics/cadvisor` support will follow in Beta.
+1. The Alpha release will add support for both `/stats/summary` endpoint and `/metrics/cadvisor` endpoint.
-2. For the Beta release, add initial support for CRI implementations to report these metrics
+2. For the Beta release, add support for CRI implementations to report these metrics
     - Initial research on the set of metrics required should be done.
 This will, possibly, allow the community to declare metrics that are not required to be moved to the CRI implementations.
     - Testing on how performant cAdvisor+Kubelet are today should be done, to find a target, acceptable threshold of performance for the CRI implementations
     - Creation of tests verifying the metrics are reported correctly should be created and verified with the existing cAdvisor implementation.